CTZxVULKAN/dots/neofetch/README.md

 ### Troubles with displaying image 😰 ?
 >* Make sure that w3m is installed in your system. w3m is essential as it serves as a backend to display the image.
+>* Change the path of the image.
+The neofetch config provided here contains the path of the image used by me which doesnot exist in your system.

+Make sure to change
+image_source="/home/jishnu/.config/neofetch/artix.png"

+to

+image+sourcr="/home/path"